skyrookcruiser/FurinaLC/FAQ.md

 - U

     This command is used to update user info.
 Example: "U1L100S100" will make a user with uid 1 be level 100 and have 100 stamina.
-(The uid doesn't actually matter btw)